Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-The first set of considerations offered in that work under the name "Quantum to Classical Transition: the pragmatic view ", are based on the properties of these functions.
-The point is that in the limit $ k \eta \to 0 $ (corresponding, for a given $k$, to the infinity future of a never-ending inflationary era) the coefficients $f_{k2} $ and $g_{k1} $ vanish.
-This is next used to argue that { \it The non-conmuttivity of the operators $Y(k)$ and $P( k)$ becomes irrelevant} and can be ignored as it concerns the quantum field and its momentum conjugate.
+The first set of considerations offered in \cite{Polarski-Kiefer}, in the section "Quantum to Classical Transition: the pragmatic view ", are based on the properties of these functions.
+The point is that in the limit $ k \eta \to 0 $ (corresponding, for a given $k$, to the infinity future of a never-ending inflationary era) the coefficients $f_{k2} $ and $g_{k1} $ vanish. \begin{itemize} \item This is next used to argue that { \it the non-commutativity of the operators $Y(k)$ and $P( k)$ becomes irrelevant} and can be ignored as it concerns the quantum field and its momentum conjugate. \end{itemize}